ksheumaker/homeassistant-apsystems_ecur/README.md

 ## Release notes

+### v1.1.2
+Make ECU-C devices behave like ECU_R_PRO devices and close the socket down between each query.
+Add support for new ds3 inverter type 704

 ### v1.1.1
 Added support to setup the integration in the new config flow GUI.
 Fixed a caching issue when the ECU is down on startup leading to creation of sensor entries.
 Once you install this update all configuration is done via the GUI.